Disclaimer: This post might contain affiliate links, which means we get a small commission if you make a purchase (at no extra cost to you).

 Best Things to Do in Blackwater Falls State Park

 If you’re visiting Blackwater Falls State Park, its a no-brainer that you need to see the waterfall the part is named after!
 Blackwater Falls is an impressive 57-foot cascade waterfall that plunges into the Blackwater Canyon.

-If you are unable to navigate stairs, you can view Blackwater Falls via the Gentle Trail, which is located on the other side of the Gorge.
+If you cannot navigate the stairs, you can view Blackwater Falls via the Gentle Trail, located on the other side of the Gorge.
 This short paved trail will take you to another observation deck where you can view the waterfall.

 See Elakala Falls